KaiyuHe998/LLM-decorator-an-interesting-friend/README.md

 - **reference_project**: Contains the project code from RepE[1].
 We utilized one of its data preprocessing functions.

 - **scripts**: Contains our project code.
   - `scripts/hooked_transformer.py`: Implements our enhanced transformer model that supports more fine-grained adapters.
 It can select any `torch.nn.Module` and add an adapter (hook) to it.
-The hook can train PCA component directions on any module.
+The hook can train PCA component directions on any module and decorate the hidden state as needed when forward is called.
   - `scripts/data_preprocessing.py`: Handles data preprocessing and includes helper functions.